 - What happens when a landlord does not return a security deposit within the required timeframe?

+Landlord who fails to provide a written statement within 30 days of tenancy termination and receipt of tenant’s mailing address or delivery instructions shall forfeit all rights to withhold any portion of rental deposit.
+(Iowa Code § 562A.12(4)).
 If the landlord keeps the deposit in bad-faith the landlord is subject to punitive damages up to twice the monthly rental payment in addition to actual damages.
-(Iowa Code §§ 562A.12(7))
+(Iowa Code § 562A.12(7))

 - Is there a cap on how much landlords can charge for rent? (rent control)

 No. There are no rent control laws in Iowa.

 - When is rent due?

 Rent is due at the time and place agreed upon by the landlord and tenant.
 Unless they agree to a different arrangement, rent is due at the beginning of the month and will be paid in equal monthly installments.
 Unless otherwise agreed, rent shall be uniformly apportionable from day-to-day.
 (Iowa Code § 562A.9(3))